The Best Studio Headphones under $100 – UPDATED 2019

 1.SONY MDR 7506

 This closed-back type headphone offers ideal isolation, along with an excellent build-quality, proven to be long-lasting.
 The design and the two cushioned ear pads make the pair quite comfortable for long last sessions.
 Actually, they are so light that you will barely feel them on your ears.
 They are oval and equipped with lush ear-pads, as well as, the back side of the earcups has metal reinforcements to handle regular abuse.
-It also folds up for easy storage and travel in it’s provided soft case.
+It also folds up for easy storage, and travel in it’s provided a soft case.

 Musicians who use it: Mick Jagger, Linkin Park, Paul Van Dyk, Helios

 2.AUDIO TECHNICA ATH-M40X